TheBoxyBear/charttools/README.md

 ## Contributing
 If you like to contribute to the development of ChartTools, feel free to comment on an issue, submit a pull request or submit your own issues.

 To test your code, copy the solution file and rename it to `ChartTools_Debug.sln`.
 From that solution, you can add new projects under the `Debug` directory.
-The debug solution and all its additional projects will automatically git-ignored.
+The debug solution and all its additional projects will automatically be git-ignored.

 ## License and Attribution
 This project is licensed under the GNU General Public License 3.0.
 See [LICENSE](LICENSE) for details.